-All unsuitable and deleterious materials from the excavation of the drain cleaning shall be hauled away and disposed of by the Contractor to a site to be obtained by it at its expense.
+All unsuitable and deleterious materials from the excavation and removal of the existing bridges and drain cleaning shall be loaded up and hauled away and disposed of by the Contractor to a site to be obtained by it at its expense.
 Likewise, any material excavated to allow for the granular approaches to the bridge, driveway transitions, or installation of new headwalls shall also be hauled away and disposed of by the Contractor.

-IX.
+VIII.
 CONCRETE FILLED JUTE BAG, PRECAST CONCRETE BLOCK OR SLOPED END PROTECTION

-Unless otherwise shown or noted, the Contractor is to provide new concrete filled jute bag headwalls, precast concrete block, or sloped quarried limestone on non-woven filter cloth end protection for the access bridge being constructed in this drain.
+Unless otherwise shown or noted, the Contractor is to provide new concrete filled jute bag headwalls, precast concrete blocks, or sloped quarried limestone on non-woven filter cloth end protection for the access bridges being replaced on this drain.